-“Now… jump in the air”
+“Now…you jump in the air…”

-He spits on the dry sand and complains in caustic Arabic to his young boy helper holding the camels, who nods without much care and shrugs an indifferent shrug.
+He spat on the dry sand and complained in caustic Arabic to his young boy helper holding the camels, who nodded without much care and shrugged an indifferent shrug.

 “Never mind the teaching and the 80 schools, or 80 lessons or whatever it was.
 We should go on.
 See more.
 We’ve got to carry on, travel onwards, travel to more countries.
 We can’t stop here.”

 “Ah… well…yes, where?
-I’m not sure.” says Kemp.
+I’m not sure.”
+I said.

-“10 dollars,” he calls out.
+“10 dollars,” he called out.
 “You give me 10 dollars for photo of me.”

-“India,” says Kemp.
+“India,” I said.
 “Let’s go to India.”